Democrats prepare for all-in Florida fight against rising GOP star Ron DeSantis

 A former Navy attorney, schooled at Yale University and Harvard Law School, DeSantis narrowly won in 2018 after earning the enthusiastic endorsement of Trump and the financial backing of a slew of wealthy GOP kingmakers, including the late casino magnate Sheldon Adelson, investment manager Foster Friess, packaging magnate Richard Uihlein and Rebekah Mercer, the backer of such conservative online outlets as Parler and Breitbart.

 His term in office has been largely defined by a sometimes rocky response to the coronavirus pandemic.
 After embracing state lockdowns in the spring of 2020, he later pushed to lift business restrictions before the summer.
-Cases in Florida subsequently spiked and his administration once again banned most alcohol sales at bars.
+Cases in Florida subsequently spiked, and his administration once again banned most alcohol sales at bars.

 By the fall, he had refashioned himself into a defiant national voice urging a quicker reopening, pressing to restart in-person education as other states were hesitating.
 Florida, with an older average age than most of the country, is 26th in the nation in terms of per capita deaths from covid-19, one spot better than Texas and three spots worse than California.
 The state’s new covid case rate remains higher than the national average, with only six states reporting higher rates than Florida over the last seven days.